 - Attend a volunteer training session

 - Serve for one calendar year (mid-August through mid-August) in Fellowship Kids

 Baptism is one of the two ordinances instituted and commanded by Jesus for believers.
 It is an outward symbol of an inward life change and a celebration of becoming part of the body of Christ.
-Because we believe profession of faith and baptism are so important, we require all children who desire to be baptized at Fellowship to attend a baptism class in order to determine their understanding and readiness.
+Because we believe profession of faith and baptism are so important, we require all children who desire to be baptized at Fellowship to meet with a pastor in order to determine their understanding and readiness.

 At Fellowship, child dedication is really parent dedication.
 Parents have the primary responsibility for and influence over their children’s lives and have received the directive to “train up a child in the way he should go.”
 Proverbs 22:6.
 To this end, we offer families an opportunity to publicly declare their intentions to raise their children in the fear and admonition of the Lord and the church body an opportunity to commit to walking with parents.